 Simplified serial uses TTL level single-byte serial commands to set the motor speed and direction.
 This makes it easy to interface to microcontrollers and PCs, without having to implement a packet-based communications protocol.
 Simplified serial is a one-direction only interface.
 The transmit line from the host is connected to S1.
 The host's receive line is not connected to the Sabertooth.
 Because of this, multiple drivers can be connected to the same serial transmitter.
-If using a true RS-232 device like a PC's serial port, it is necessary to use a level converter to shift the -10V to 10V RS-232 levels to the 0V to 5V TTL levels the Sabertooth is expecting.
+If using a true RS-232 device like a PC's serial port, it is necessary to use a level converter to shift the -10V to 10V rs-232 levels to the 0v-5v TTL levels the Sabertooth is expecting.
 This is usually done with a Max232 type chip.
-If using a TTL serial device like a microcontroller or a USB-to-TTL serial converter, the TX line may be connected directly to S1.
+If using a TTL serial device like a microcontroller, the TX line of the microcontroller may be connected directly to S1.